 Here are some of my favourite “I might need this later” item that you really should take out of your bag.
 If you have more, let me know in the comments below.

-• Other credit cards, bank cards, loyalty cards – you only need two credit cards and two ATM cards.
-Don’t take your loyalty cards because you cannot earn reward points from abroad.
+- Other credit cards, bank cards, loyalty cards – you only need two credit cards and two ATM cards

 7. Weigh your packed bag at home and take out any extra items

-Weigh your packed bag with a handheld luggage scale and it will tell you exactly how much your bag weighs and exactly how much stuff you need to take out.
+Weigh your packed bag with a handheld luggage scale and it will tell you exactly how much your bag weighs and exactly what you need to take out (if your bag is over the weight limit).
 Do this at home, and don’t wait until you arrive at the airport, and then you have to take things out frantically.

-If you are checking in your luggage, you are allowed to check in two 23kg luggage.
-You always want to make sure that you are under the limit because the penalty for overweight bags is calculated by multiply the rate (each airline is different) by the number of exceeded kilo!
+If you are checking in your luggage, make sure you know how many luggages you are allowed to check in.
+Also, make sure your bags under the weight limit because the penalty for overweight bags is calculated by multiply the rate (each airline is different) by the number of exceeded kilo!

-And if you are travelling with carry-on luggage only, you want to double-check your airline’s carry-on weight policies.
-Most airlines have a weight limit of between 7kg to 10kg, including one carry-on bag and a personal bag (laptop bag or purse).
-Learn how you can pack a 7kg carry-on luggage in my detailed post.
+If you are travelling with carry-on luggage only, you should double-check your airline’s carry-on weight policies.
+Most airlines have a weight limit of 7-10kg, including one carry-on bag and a personal item (laptop bag or purse).

 8. Pack light by swapping your heavy items for a lighter equivalent

-The airline industry has many guidelines and restrictions on the size and the weight of a luggage and carry-on bag.
-And because there is such an emphasis on your bags’ weight, try to bring lighter items.
+The airline industry has many guidelines and restrictions for the size and the weight of a luggage and carry-on bag.
+And because there is such an emphasis on your bags’ weight, try to bring lighter items if you can.

 9. Don’t pack the night before your trip